Fastest-Coder-First/team-deeshash/README.md

 ## Overview

-This weather application is designed to check weather of a city.
+This weather application is designed to check weather of a city and it sends your mobile a notification if it rains.

 ## Architecture

 ![ss](https://github.com/Fastest-Coder-First/team-deeshash/assets/86907177/99969d70-3678-4751-be3d-606bcfad8c80)

+It sends a text message to your number if it rains.

 ## Features

 - Hourly weather update: User can see weather changes every 3 hours.
 - Tomorrow's weather: User can see the weather tomorrow.
 - Cli Application: User can use the application in the console.
+- It sends your mobile phone a notification if it rains.
-- Web application: User can monitor the weather changes in web application also
+- Web application: User can monitor the weather changes in web application also.

 ## Usage